photonstorm/lazer/worklog.md

 * KeyCombo could have option to ignore control keys (shift, arrows, etc), or limit to specific range
 * KeyCombo could allow you to set the combo in any order (not just start to finish)

+### 9th December 2015

+KeyCombo can now take its optional settings as a config object, after the Keycodes.
+Updated one of the examples to use this format.

 ### 7th December 2015

 Fixed the issue in ProcessKeyCombo and now key combos trigger fine even with the `maxKeyDelay` set.